etherbop/Udacity-AWS-Cloud-Developer-Submission/README.md

 Attributions:
-Thanks to wallpapersafari.com for the use of their image https://cdn.wallpapersafari.com/23/69/7Bc2Rb.jpg Thanks to Udacicity for use of their starter-website.zip file.
+Thanks to wallpapersafari.com for the use of their image https://cdn.wallpapersafari.com/23/69/7Bc2Rb.jpg Thanks to Udacity for use of their starter-website.zip file.
+Thanks for Amazon AWS for their online documentation resources and cloud resources.